 Try a little in your post-workout protein shake to reduce inflammation and aid your recovery.

 Decarbed bud is a great addition to a lot of beverages but our hot cocoa recipe uses decarbed kief.
-Kief is the sticky, pollen-like substance on your bud and before using it, it’s important to know that it’s very concentrated, making it much more potent than bud.
-You’ll only need a little bit in your hot cocoa and it’s better to start with a small dose than overdo it and end up with an unenjoyable high.
+Kief is the sticky, pollen-like substance on your bud and before using it, it’s important to know that it’s highly concentrated, making it much more potent than bud.
+You’ll only need a little bit in your hot cocoa and it’s better to start with a small dose than to overdo it and end up with an unenjoyable high.